 I really liked a number of features about Screen Time, including the overall design, the user interface of the web portal and the task system.

-But the dramatically reduced feature set on iOS compared with Android, and the added fees for location tracking and web filtering, make Screen Time hard to recommend.
+But the dramatically reduced feature set on iOS compared with Android make Screen Time hard to recommend.
 Options like OurPact (now for Android only) and Net Nanny offer similarly compelling design with greater functionality at a comparable price.

 Credit: Tom's Guide